Knock Sensor Code Keeps Coming Back; What Can You Do?

 Why do you keep getting a knock sensor code?
 The majority of the time, a corroded terminal or wire is sending a bad signal.
 Depending on the vehicle, the dealer or a tuner can read or listen to the sensor while the car is in motion to determine when at least it is being triggered and to assist in isolating causes.

-If there is actually a knock, you can try a higher grade of gas to stop it and check your plugs, wires, etc. as well as perform a basic tune-up.
-Knock is the result of timing issues or too much heat causing the gas to ignite earlier than intended.
+If there is a knock, you can try a higher grade of gas to stop it, check your plugs, wires, etc., and perform a basic tune-up.
+Knock results from timing issues or too much heat causing the gas to ignite earlier than intended.

 Table of Contents

-What is a Knock sensor and what does it really do?
+What is a Knock sensor, and what does it do?

 A knock sensor is a type of sensor that is used in modern combustion engines to detect abnormal engine vibrations or “knocks” caused by pre-ignition or detonation.
 When the sensor detects these vibrations, it sends a signal to the engine control unit (ECU) that causes the ignition timing or fuel delivery to be adjusted in order to prevent further engine damage.